Overview

 If your county has secured additional funds and would like to showcase your funding program, please reach out to [email protected] so you can be added to the list.

-Please note if you are an applicant in a county listed above, you are not guaranteed the funding outline above.
+Please note if you are an applicant in a county listed above, you are not guaranteed the funding outlined above.
 To learn more about your eligibility, reach out to your local program contact for details.
 Refer to the Participating Counties section for local program contact information.

 Contact DEC Division of Water